-FMT MSA.3.1 The TSF shall enforce the memory access control policy to provide permissive default values for security attributes that are used to enforce the SFP.
-FMT MSA.3.2 The TSF shall allow the no role to specify alternative initial values to override the default values when an object or information is created.
-The "default" values in this case are seen as the values the processor has after start-up.
-Application Note: They have to be "permissive", since the initialization routine needs to set up the memory management unit and the device register etc..
-With respect to the hardware there is no ,,role" model implemented but the access control policy is purely based on a single attribute ("user" or "supervisor" state) that can not be managed or assigned to a "user".
+FMT\MSA.3.2 The TSF shall allow the no role to specify alternative initial values to override

+Application Note: The "default" values in this case are seen as the values the processor has after start-up.

+They have to be "permissive", since the initialization routine needs to set up the memory management unit and the device register etc. With respect to the hardware there is no "role" model implemented but the access control policy is purely based on a single attribute ("user" or "supervisor" state) that can not be managed or assigned to a "user".
 The attribute changes under well defines conditions (when the processor encounters an exception, an interrupt or when a call gate for a higher ring of privilege is called.
-The security requirement FMT MSA.1 was therefore not applicable because the security attribute can not be "managed".
-For this reason there is also no security requirement FMT SMR.1 included, because there are no "roles" that need to be managed or assigned to "users".
-The dependency of FMT\MSA.3 to FMT\MSA.1 and FMT SMR.1 is therefore unresolved.
+The security requirement FMT\MSA.1 was therefore not applicable because the security attribute can not be "managed".
+For this reason there is also no security requirement FMT\SMR.1 included, because there are no "roles" that need to be managed or assigned to "users".
+The dependency of FMT\MSA.3 to FMT\MSA.1 and

+FMT\SMR.1 is therefore unresolved.